Posted on October 5, 2018 by USAEOP

 The Academy of Applied Science managed JSHS on behalf of the tri-services for over four decades.
 JSHS traces its roots back to 1958 when it was founded by U.S. Army Colonel George F. Leist.

 “We commend the Academy of Applied Science for over four decades of tireless work managing JSHS.
-They helped give hundreds of thousands of students the opportunity to present their work to a field of STEM professionals, be rewarded for research excellence and expand their peer and professional networks,” said Louie R. Lopez, cooperative agreement manager of Army Educational Outreach Program (AEOP), US Army Research, Development and Engineering Command (RDECOM).
+They helped give hundreds of thousands of students the opportunity to present their work to a field of STEM professionals, be rewarded for research excellence and expand their peer and professional networks,” said Louie R. Lopez, cooperative agreement manager of Army Educational Outreach Program (AEOP), U.S. Army Combat Capabilities Development Command (CCDC).
 “We thank AAS for their years of service.”